Make a St. Patrick’s Day Shamrock Bowl

 Feast of St. Patrick tea:

-Shamrock bowl next to floral patterned teacup and teapot with bowl holding spoon and sugar cubes
+St. Patrick shamrock cut-out bowl next to floral patterned teacup and teapot with bowl holding spoon and sugar cubes.

 And may I suggest using ‘green tea’ 😉 ???